 The major root beer brands that you find at most grocery stores do not have alcohol.
 Some of these brands are A&W, Barq’s, Hires, IBC, and Mug, as previously stated.

 However, you can purchase certain root beer beverages that do have alcohol.
 These root beer products are often referred to as hard root beer or hard soda.
-A popular hard root beer is called Not Your Father’s Root Beer, which has 5.9 percent alcohol by volume (ABV).
+Not Your Father’s Root Beer is a popular hard root beer, which has 5.9 percent alcohol by volume (ABV).
 Examples of other hard root beer brands are Coney Island Brewing, Sprecher, and Rebel Yell Whisky Root Beer.

 Featured Image Credit: gingerbeardman via flickr